crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

-	* The internet connection youâve used to obtain the GPG key from this website is secure.
+	* The internet connection you’ve used to obtain the GPG key from this website is secure.
 	* The device that you are accessing this website on is secure.
 	* AWS has taken measures to secure the hosting of the